Fuel Injection means the supply of fuel in the combustion chamber of an internal combustion engine.

 Fuel injection atomizes the fuel through a small nozzle under high pressure.

 There is various fuel injection system used in automobile engineering.
 Here you find all of them.

-So, Here are Fuel Injection System in Diesel Engine
+So, Here is the Fuel Injection System in Diesel Engine

 Air Blast Injection

-This is an old method which is obsolete nowadays.
+This is an old method that is obsolete nowadays.
 In this method, Air is compressed at very high pressure by means of an Air Compressor.

 A blast of this Air is then injected carrying the Fuel along with it into the Cylinder.

-Due to varying Pressure of Injection Air the rate at which the fuel is admitted can be effectively controlled.
+Due to the varying Pressure of Injection Air the rate at which the fuel is admitted can be effectively controlled.

 The combustion takes place nearly at Constant Pressure.

-Due to High-Pressure, Air Compressor weight increase and a net output of Engine is decreasing.
+Due to High-Pressure, the Air Compressor weight increases and the net output of the Engine is decreasing.

 This is an Airless Injection System.
-Hence the fuel under Pressure is directly injected into the combustion chamber at Atomized State.
+Hence the fuel under Pressure is directly injected into the combustion chamber in an Atomized State.

 This is useful for small and also for big Diesel Engines.

 It requires a pump to deliver the fuel at High Pressure.

-This Fuel Injection System further divided into two systems.
+This Fuel Injection System is further divided into two systems.

 Individual Pump System